 NOTE 2: The rationale for these guidelines is that the SARIF format is intended to make it feasible to merge the outputs of multiple tools into a single user experience.
 A uniform approach to message authoring enhances the quality of that experience.

+A SARIF post-processor SHOULD NOT modify line break sequences (except perhaps to adapt them to a particular viewing environment).

-Rich text messages
+Formatted messages

 General

-Rich text messages MAY be of arbitrary length and SHOULD contain formatting information.
-The message string MAY also contain placeholders (§3.9.4) and embedded links (§3.9.5).
+Formatted messages MAY be of arbitrary length and MAY contain formatting information.
+The message string MAY also contain placeholders (§3.11.5) and embedded links (§3.11.6).

-Every rich text message in a given run SHALL be expressed in the same markup language, specified by the run.richMessageMimeType property (§3.11.20).
-For maximum interoperability among SARIF log files produced by different tools, direct producers SHALL express rich text messages in GitHub-Flavored Markdown [GFM].
+Formatted messages SHALL be expressed in GitHub-Flavored Markdown [GFM].
 Since GFM is a superset of CommonMark [CMARK], any CommonMark Markdown syntax is acceptable.

-If an analysis tool produces a custom output format that includes rich text messages in a format other than GFM, a converter which translates the output of that tool to SARIF SHOULD NOT attempt to translate the messages to GFM.
-Instead, it SHOULD set run.richMessageMimeType to a value appropriate to the analysis tool’s output format.

 Security implications

-If the rich text message format is any variant of Markdown, then for security reasons, SARIF producers and SARIF consumers SHALL adhere to the following:
+For security reasons, SARIF producers and consumers SHALL adhere to the following:

 SARIF producers SHALL NOT emit messages that contain HTML, even though all variants of Markdown permit it.

 Deeply nested markup can cause a stack overflow in the Markdown processor [GFMENG].
 To reduce this risk, SARIF consumers SHALL use a Markdown processor that is hardened against such attacks.

-One example is the GitHub fork of the cmark Markdown processor [GFMCMARK].
+NOTE: One example is the GitHub fork of the cmark Markdown processor [GFMCMARK].

 To reduce the risk posed by possibly malicious SARIF files that do contain arbitrary HTML (including, for example, javascript: links), SARIF consumers SHALL either disable HTML processing (for example, by using an option such as the --safe option in the cmark Markdown processor) or run the resulting HTML through an HTML sanitizer.

-SARIF consumers that are not prepared to deal with the security implications of rich text messages SHALL NOT attempt to render them and SHALL instead fall back to the corresponding plain text messages.
+SARIF consumers that are not prepared to deal with the security implications of formatted messages SHALL NOT attempt to render them and SHALL instead fall back to the corresponding plain text messages.

 Messages with placeholders